digitalocean/Kubernetes-Starter-Kit-Developers/09-scaling-application-workloads/hpa.md

              "get"
          ]
      },
-     {
-         "name": "namespaces/node_network_transmit_packets",
-         "singularName": "",
-         "namespaced": false,
-         "kind": "MetricValueList",
-         "verbs": [
-             "get"
-         ]
-     },
 ...
 ```

-If you can fetch custom metrics as shown above, then you installed and configured the `prometheus-adapter` correctly.
+If the output is similar to above, then you installed and configured the `prometheus-adapter` correctly.
 Next, you will be guided on how to set up a sample application deployment providing a custom metrics endpoint, as well as a `ServiceMonitor` to scrape the metrics endpoint.

 ### Creating a Sample Application for Testing

 In this step you will deploy the [prometheus-example](https://github.com/brancz/prometheus-example-app) application which exposes the following custom metrics:

-- `http_requests_total` - total numbers of incoming HTTP requests.
+- `http_requests_total` - total number of incoming HTTP requests.
 - `http_request_duration_seconds` - duration of all HTTP requests.
 - `http_request_duration_seconds_count`- total count of all incoming HTTP requests.
 - `http_request_duration_seconds_sum` - total duration in seconds of all incoming HTTP requests.